 So, let's get started with the paint colors and the product breakdown.

 In yesterday's post, I talked about how I painted my kitchen cabinets a pretty white.
-Here are the cabinets after being painted my favorite shade of soft white.

 Here's the info for my cabinet color:

-.
-I've used several different kinds, and this is my absolute favorite.
-It's so amazing.
+For the chalkboard doors, I used chalkboard paint, which has quickly become one of my faves.
 You just paint it on pretty much any surface and you instantly have a chalkboard!

 I used the same chalkboard paint on my chalkboard accent wall in the corner of the kitchen.